Learn about Smart Brevity® Guidance and how it will make your content smarter, briefer, and clearer.

 - Suggestion Actions – You can convert your content to the suggestion or mark it as helpful.
 If the suggestion is not something you’d like to incorporate, you can also dismiss it.

 The Smart Brevity Score is generated by looking at multiple aspects of your card, including its length, readability, formatting and whether or not it includes visuals.
 Think of it as a high-level indication of whether your card has the basic components of Smart Brevity.

-You can learn more about what goes into your Score by hovering over it in the Axios HQ Editor.
+- You can learn more about what goes into your Score by clicking on it in the right side panel.